 Whatever old fashioned cake recipe you choose, realize that your first attempt is likely to be an experiment.
 Rejoice if it turns out perfectly, but don't be surprised if it doesn't.

 As Chef Julia Child said, "No one is born a great cook; one learns by doing."
-Baking cakes from scratch was something that even the great Julia had to practice.
+Baking a cake from scratch was something that even the great Julia had to practice!

 If you need the cake for a special occasion, and you haven't the time to experiment, always choose a cake recipe you're familiar with, one that you've used before.
 That way, you'll be certain of good results.

 Before doing anything, carefully read your cake recipe and check to see that you have all the ingredients it calls for.
-There's nothing more frustrating when baking cakes from scratch than getting halfway through the mixing process and realizing you're missing something.
+There's nothing more frustrating when baking a cake from scratch than getting halfway through the mixing process and realizing you're missing something.
 Also, learn what ingredients you can substitute.

 Be sure to measure out the ingredients and have them ready.
 That way, everything will go smoothly, and you'll be less prone to make an error.
 Also, there are times when you might need help with converting weights and measures.

 You might find the help you need within the recipe itself, as a baking suggestion.
-And tips are sometimes given for best results when baking cakes from scratch.
+And tips are sometimes given for best results when baking a cake from scratch.